-Accruals of Income and Expenditure
+5. Accruals of Income and Expenditure

 The revenue and capital accounts of the Group are maintained on an accrual basis.
 This means that income and expenditure are recognised in the accounts in the period in which they are earned or incurred and not when money is received or paid.
+The exception to the accruals basis is where the amounts involved are not material.
 Further details are given below: